Understanding the Symmetrical Triangle Pattern in Crypto Trading

 Let’s take a look!

-What is a Symmetrical Triangle Pattern?
+What is the Symmetrical Triangle Pattern?

 Volatility decreases as the triangle narrows, and traders expect a breakout when this pattern appears on the charts.
 The direction of the breakout determines whether the pattern will become bearish or bullish.
 When the breakout occurs above the trendline, it signals the continuation of an uptrend.
 Subsequently, when the breakout occurs below the lower line, it indicates continuation of a downtrend.